telerik-boneyard/platform-friends-windowsphone/README.md

 - Telerik Backend Services - this is where all data, files, and user accounts are stored in the cloud
 - Telerik Backend Services .NET SDK - to connect the app to Telerik Backend Services
 - Telerik Analytics - used to store analytics data in the cloud
-- ???Telerik Mobile Testing - used to implement tests for the mobile app
+- Telerik Analytics .NET SDK - to connect the app with Telerik Analytics

 ## Requirements